arduino/docs-content/content/hardware/07.opta/opta-family/opta-analog-exp/features.md

 <Feature title="Suitable to DIN Rail" image="configurability">

-  Thanks to its form factor, it can be attached to a Din Rail mount system, providing a quick access to all the I/O ‘s.
+  Thanks to its form factor, it can be attached to a Din Rail mount system, providing a quick access to all the I/O's.

 </Feature>